davidjb/davidjb.github.com/content/2018-06-09-hawaii-costco-liquor-without-membership.rst

 So there you have it.
 Costco is providing a privilege to non-members for specifically this purpose, at least in the state and county of Hawai'i, at least at the time of writing in 2018.
-Other `online sites
+Other `pages online
 <https://www.savingadvice.com/articles/2015/01/09/1031836_buy-alcohol-at-costco-without-membership.html>`_
 list various other states where this is/might be possible such as Arizona, California, Connecticut, Delaware, Indiana, Massachusetts, Michigan,